-In 2019 the organisational structure was brought in line with the growth of P&C product line and its new vision for 2020 - 2025.
+The organisational structure of the P&C product line is in line with its growth ambition and its vision for 2020 - 2025.
 It is now divided into the following departments: Retail, Small and Medium Enterprises (SME), Authorised agents & Intermediary distribution, Personal injury, Product & digital, Change and Business development.